-- continue with the SEN Support in School and provide further support to you and the school to ensure your child's needs are met. - After the reports have all been sent in, an EHC Plan, to which you and your child will contribute, will be prepared.
-It is called an Education Health and Care Plan because it brings together all of the educational, health and social care needs that your child may have in one plan. - > The school must make its best endeavours to put in place the support identified in the plan. - > The progress your child makes with the support identified will be regularly reviewed and changed according to the progress your child makes.

-How will we support your child with identified SEND when he/she starts at school?
+continue with the SEN Support in School and provide further advice to you and the school to ensure your child's needs are met.
+0 After the reports have all been sent in, an EHC Plan, to which you and your child will contribute, will be prepared.
+It is called an Education Health and Care Plan because it brings together all of the educational, health and social care needs that your child may have in one plan.
+0 The school must make its best endeavours to put in place the support identified in the plan.
+0 The progress your child makes with the support identified will be regularly reviewed and changed according to the progress your child makes. low will we support your child wi ith identified SEND when he/she starts at school?
+Admissions We take all applications on an in idividual basis.